 John Kelly‘s March 14, 2015 column in The Washington Post that reveals the history behind the 1983 jingle for Mattress Discounters — a musical ad that haunts to this day.

-Richard Harrington‘s August 13, 1986 Washington Post celebration of Track’s sixteenth birthday — and in which we learn that The Allman Brothers recorded an unreleased 15/8 instrumental jam (“Chet’s Tune“) and that Track’s staff were musicians too, thus “the work has a certain spirit and attitude, reflecting a more intense personal relationship between technicians and musicians,” according to Mark Greenhouse.
+Richard Harrington‘s August 13, 1986 Washington Post celebration of Track’s sixteenth birthday — in which we learn that The Allman Brothers had recorded an unreleased 15/8 instrumental jam at Track (“Chet’s Tune“), and that Track’s staff were musicians too, thus “the work has a certain spirit and attitude, reflecting a more intense personal relationship between technicians and musicians,” according to Mark Greenhouse.

 Richard Harrington‘s December 27, 1981 Washington Post piece about the recording of a live Nighthawks album at The Bayou (Ten Years Live, with its randy runout groove etching) by Bill McCullough of Track Recorders.

 Bill Nowlin‘s history behind the recording of J.D.
-Crowe and the New South — an iconic album (re-released in 2016) and one that helped establish Rounder Records’ reputation.
+Crowe and the New South — an iconic album (reissued in 2016) and one that helped establish Rounder Records’ reputation.

 Wilfully Obscure‘s ruminations (parts one & two) about the recording of Tommy Keene‘s Strange Alliance album.